rai-sandeep/rai-sandeep.github.io/_posts/2022-07-10-how-did-i-create-this-blog.md

   $ bundle lock --add-platform x86_64-linux
   ```

-After the above steps, rename your repository to `<GH_USERNAME>.github.io` on GitHub.

 Now publish your Jekyll site by:

 1. Push any commit to remote to trigger the GitHub Actions workflow.
 Once the build is complete and successful, a new remote branch named `gh-pages` will appear to store the built site files.